HaleTom/coursera-machine-learning/notes/wk1.md

 Machine learning is the science of getting computers to learn without being explicitly programmed

-Supervised learning: Where the correct answers are given in training.
-Categorized into "regression" and "classification" problems.
+* Supervised learning: Where the correct answers are given in training.

-* Regression problem: trying to map input variables to some continuous function.
+  - Regression problem: trying to map input variables to some continuous function.
   - Classification problem: trying to predict results in a discrete output.

-Unsupervised learning – deriving structure when we may not know the effects of the variables.
+* Unsupervised learning: Deriving structure when we may not know the effects of the variables.
 Clustering based upon relationships.

 ## Linear Algebra